Michael Mosley said he didn’t want to die ‘early’ like his father in final interview

 Dr Mosley previously wrote in his regular column for the Daily Mail about how his father’s later years were “blighted“ by health issues, with a blood test finding he had raised PSA levels and he had to have “invasive” surgery to remove his prostate.
 His father, a banker, then died of unrelated heart failure years after the operation, he said.

-The presenter said both he and his father ended up developing type 2 diabetes in their 50s.
-After he received his diagnosis in 2012, Dr Mosley was motivated to overhaul his own diet – and managed to beat the disease, while also inspiring countless others with his Blood Sugar Diet and 5:2 Diet.
+The presenter said both he and his father ended up developing type 2 diabetes in their fifties.
+After he received his diagnosis in 2012, Dr Mosley was motivated to overhaul his own diet – and managed to beat the disease, while also inspiring countless others with his blood sugar diet and 5:2 diet.

 The health guru said: “When my GP told me I should start medication, it shouldn't have been a shock, because my dad had developed diabetes around the same age.
 And he then died.
 I shouldn't have been shocked, but I was.